gautambijay25/Free_Time_Finder/README.md

 # Time Table Analyzer

 This Python script is designed to analyze and identify free time slots for a specific lecturer and module in a university timetable.
-It utilizes the pandas library to read an Excel sheet containing the timetable data and then identifies and displays the free time slots for a particular lecturer and module.
+It utilizes the pandas library to read an Excel sheet containing the timetable data and then identify and display the free time slots for a particular lecturer and module.

 ## Usage